 There was a time when you could really tell the difference between the site a web designer would build and one a novice could create.
 But these days, the playing field is leveled.
 I’ve built lots of websites, and most of them I didn’t use a designer for — I used a template or a website builder.
 (And, yes, I still made money off of those sites.)

 To find the best, I reviewed 31 website builders, testing them on their ease of use, the professionalism and quality of the final product, customer support, and pricing.
-I have 4 favorites I recommend.
+I ranked them from 1 to 31.

 If you’re looking for the easiest way to create a site, a website builder like Wix or Squarespace will certainly get you there.
 These are subscription services with drag-and-drop interfaces and we’ll explain the pros and cons of each of them in detail.